In a large bowl whisk together flour, cocoa powder, sugar, baking soda, and salt. In a medium bowl whisk together milk, eggs, and vanilla extract.

 If using Cup 4 Cup gluten free flour, batter will be very thick because of the cornstarch in the flour blend.
 You may want to add up to 1/2 cup extra milk to the batter.
 The batter will have to be spread on the griddle, but after cooking the taste and texture is great.

-Using gluten free flours will make a slightly thicker pancake batter than traditional pourable batters.
+Using GF flours will make a slightly thicker pancake batter than traditional pourable batters.

 Avoid thinning the batter out with too much milk or the pancakes will be become dense and "gummy."